ikornaselur/img-utils/README.md

 Port of some slow functions from Python to a Rust library with Python bindings, mainly to experiment with [rust-cpython](https://github.com/dgrunwald/rust-cpython)

+Published as [`rusty-img-utils`](https://pypi.org/project/rusty-img-utils/) on pypi for Python 3.5, 3.6 and 3.7 on linux and macos

 ### Functions

 #### `darken_pixels`